The history of our family business

 It all began in 1950

-Peter Mattfeld founds his company with two employees as a meat agency on the premises of the abattoir at Lagerstraße in Hamburg.
+Peter Mattfeld founds his company with two employees as a pure meat agency at the abattoir on Lagerstraße in Hamburg.

 1960